google/xls/docs_src/build_system.md

 it matches a given checksum.
 This build rule produces a frozen file when the sha256sum checksum of a source file matches a user-defined checksum.

+### `xls_toolchain`

+A rule that returns an XlsToolchainInfo containing toolchain information.
+The rule is only used when a user would modify the default toolchain information of an XLS build.
+The rule provides advanced features and it should be used by experienced users.

 ## Macros

 Below is a brief summary of the public macros.
 An extensive description of the